sleipnir029/sleipnir029.github.io/_projects/(1)Covid-19 Data Visualization.md

 ---
-name: Covid-19 Data Analysis
+name: Covid-19 Data Visualization
-tools: [Tableau Public, Data Visualisation]
+tools: [Tableau Public, Data Visualization]
 image: /assets/img/covid_19_dashboard.png
 description: This is a data visualisation on the Covid-19 data using Tableau.
 ---

-# Covid-19 Data Analysis
+# Covid-19 Data Visualization

 This a data visualisation project on Covid-19 dataset.
 This data contains the total confirmed cases and deaths as of **4th April, 2020** worldwide.
 You can download the dataset [here](https://docs.google.com/spreadsheets/d/1wt3I4--yBMrcQfR_VKAmAvEnW2dyF6h9VE_EXtNEFs4/edit#gid=1638746837).